Nachtfeuer/pipeline/docs/spline_loc.rst

 ## The usage

-You can be sure that the list will be empty when you read this :)
-However you can specify a path with `--path` (you can repeat that parameter).
+You can specify a path with `--path` (parameter is repeatable).

-The threshold (ratio) is at 0.5 by default but you can specify `--threshold` (or `-t`) to take another one you prefer.
-The threshold is for all files.
+The threshold (ratio) is at 0.5 by default but you can specify with `--threshold` (or `-t`) to take another one you prefer.
+The threshold is for all files by default.
 At the moment Bash, Python, Java, Javascript, Typescript, Groovy and C++ are supported.

-If one file has been found that is below given threshold the tool ends with exit code 1.
+If one file has been found that is below given threshold the tool ends with exit code 1 (default).

 ```bash
 $ spline-loc --path=spline